-Excess of Expenditures Over Appropriations and Deficit Fund Equity
+Deficit Fund Equity

-The General Fund incurred expenditures that exceeded appropriations in the amount of \$213,588 due to some capital expenditures not being included in the budget.
-Additionally, the General Fund has a deficit fund equity of \$518,008.
-The deficit fund equity is expected to be eliminated with grant reimbursements to be received from the State of Minnesota during future periods.
+At December 31, 2019, the General Fund had a deficit fund equity of \$1,988,468.
+This deficit is expected to be eliminated with grant reimbursements to be received from the State of Minnesota during future periods.